cheuerde/plotcli/README.md

 # From CRAN
 install.packages("plotcli")

-# Or from GitHub for the latest version
+# Or from GitHub for the latest development version
+# Using remotes (recommended)
+remotes::install_github("cheuerde/plotcli")

+# Or using devtools
 devtools::install_github("cheuerde/plotcli")
 ```